-'''

-/usr/sbin/rcmgr -c set NIS_CONF NO

-'''

-- 2. Log in to the NIS master server as root. - 3.
-Change to the /var/yp directory by using the cd command. - 4.
-Undo the ypservers map and direct the output to a file by using the following command:
+- # /usr/sbin/rcmgr -c set NIS CONF NO - 2.
+Log in to the NIS master server as root. - 3.
+Change to the /var/yp directory by using the cd command. - Undo the ypservers map and direct the output to a file by using the following command: - # makedbm -u ypservers > filename - 5.
+Edit the file and remove the host name of the slave server. - 6.
+Build a new map by using the makedbm command as follows: - # makedbm filename ypservers

-'''

-makedbm -u ypservers > filename

-'''

-- 5. Edit the file and remove the host name of the new server. - 6.
-Build a new map by using the makedbm command as follows: